Green-Screen/Creations/Modules/TerminalService/README.md

 - 	Custom Event Types and type check abillity "ClassName".
 - 	Allows for multiple listners of a remote event "Not functions"
 - 	Fully Type annotated with autofill.

+_This module is still in testing and is not yet ready for production ussage_